Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Abstract hypernormalisation

 be a factorisation of the underlying functor $F$ wherein $G$ is bijective on objects and $H$ is fully faithful.
 There is a unique symmetric monoidal structure on $\D$ making both $G$ and $H$ strict symmetric monoidal. \end{Lemma} \begin{proof} Define the unit and the tensor on objects in $\D$ to be those of $\E$, and define the tensor on maps and the coherence morphisms to be those of $\C$. \end{proof}

-At this point, if we still take for granted the existence of the Giry monoidal structure $(\star, 0)$ on $\cat{Set}$, then one final category-theoretic transformation will allow us to derive the hypernormalisation maps~\eqref{eq:2} purely in terms of the structure of the finite Giry monad.
+At this point, if we still take for granted the existence of the convex monoidal structure $(\star, 0)$ on $\cat{Set}$, then one final category-theoretic transformation will allow us to derive the hypernormalisation maps~\eqref{eq:2} purely in terms of the structure of the discrete distribution monad.
 We begin by recalling: